345James/jh-scratchpad/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] Code builds without errors
-- [ ] All new and existing test passed
+- [ ] All new and existing tests passed
 - [ ] Unit test code coverage is at least 90%
 - [ ] Code analytics and linting rules successfully passed
-- [ ] Code follows the code style of the project
+- [ ] Code follows the coding style of the project